cert-manager/cert-manager/README.md

-Upon creation of the Issuer, any initial preparation for that Issuer will be performed, e.g. for the ACME issuer, an account is registered with the ACME server specified and a corresponding private key generated too if required.
+Upon creation of the Issuer, any initial preparation for that Issuer will be performed, e.g. for the ACME issuer, an account is registered with the ACME server specified in the spec, and a corresponding private key generated too if required.

 Multiple Issuers may exist at any one time, and they should be referenced by name in a Certificate resource.
 The Issuer and Certificate resource must exist